 In the above example “Building function” (Figure 9) is selected and overlaid on the map.
 The corresponding legend is shown on selecting an item but can be closed by selecting the cross in the upper right corner of the legend.
 The legend can be dragged to a different position.
 To make a closed legend visible: deselect and re-select a “Details” item.

-Applying measures to objects and changing object properties directly
+Applying measures to objects and changing object properties directly in the Design module

 Figure 10, Parts of the web application to change data that the “details” are based on.